Google Meet vs Zoom In 2023: Which One Should You Use?

 Google has been a household name for the better part of the past two decades.
-However, thanks largely to the pandemic, another company has become quite ubiquitous in today’s society: Zoom.
+However, thanks mainly to the pandemic, another company has become quite ubiquitous in today’s society: Zoom.

 Zoom has become one of the most, if not the most, popular video conferencing apps today.
 When it launched in 2013, Zoom got a whopping 400,000 sign-ups by the end of its first month.
 It continued to grow steadily, amassing 10 million daily meeting participants by the end of 2019.
 Then, the pandemic happened.
 By March 2020, Zoom had 200 million people joining meetings every day.
 In April 2020, that number grew to 300 million.